vhurna/azure_task_8_identify_unattached_data_disks_with_powershell/README.md

 6. When all tests will pass - commit your changes and submit the solution for review.

 Pro tip: If you are stuck with any of the implementation steps, run `scripts/generate-artifacts.ps1` and `scripts/validate-artifacts.ps1`.
 The validation script might give you a hint on what to do.

-5. Test yourself using the script `scripts/validate-artifacts.ps1`

-6. Make sure that changes to both `task.ps1` and `result.json` are committed to the repo, and submit the solution for review.

-7. When the solution is validated, delete the resource group `mate-azure-task-5`— you won't need it anymore for the next tasks.